South India: Geography

+Topography

-The low-lying coral islands of Lakshadweep are situated off the southwestern coast of India.
-The Andaman and Nicobar islands lie far off the eastern coast.
+South India is a peninsula in the shape of an inverted triangle bound by Indian Ocean in the South, Arabian Sea in the west, by Bay of Bengal in the east and the Vindhya and Satpura ranges in the north.
+The Narmada River flows westwards in the depression between the Vindhya and Satpura ranges, which define the northern spur of the Deccan Plateau.
+The low-lying coral islands of Lakshadweep are situated off the southwestern coast of India and the Andaman and Nicobar islands lie far off the eastern coast.
 The Palk Strait and the chain of low sandbars and islands known as Rama's Bridge separate the region from Sri Lanka, which lies off the southeastern coast.
 The southernmost tip of mainland India is at Kanyakumari where the Indian Ocean meets the Bay of Bengal and the Arabian Sea.